jtnystrom/Discount/README.md

 ![](images/discountZeppelin.png "Discount running as a Zeppelin notebook")

-Discount aims to be an extremely scalable k-mer counter for Spark/HDFS.
+Discount is a scalable distributed k-mer counter for Spark/HDFS.
 It has been tested on the [Serratus](https://serratus.io/) dataset for a total of 5.59 trillion k-mers (5.59 x 10^12) with 1.57 trillion distinct k-mers.